pyca/cryptography/docs/primitives/cryptographic-hashes.rst

     .. method:: hexdigest()

-        :return string: The message digest as hex.
+        :return str: The message digest as hex.

 RIPEMD160
 ~~~~~~~